akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 {% include image.html path="taka-quite-a-journey/rejected.gif" path-detail="taka-quite-a-journey/rejected.gif" alt="Archer - rejected" %}

-You remove the word Android from your application, you explain to your users why you need their location, you submit it again.
+You remove the word Android from your application, you explain to your users why you need their location even if it seems obvious, you submit it again.

 And less than 12h after, your app has been approved.